Below are common questions asked by past applicants to the MFA Program.

 Do I need to submit original transcripts?

 No - you should upload your transcripts as a PDF file.
+If you have attended more than one institution, each transcript should be its own PDF file and uploaded separately.
 If you are accepted to Brown, you’ll need to have original transcripts sent from your schools to Brown prior to enrolling.

 I believe that I should be eligible for an application fee waiver.
 What should I do?